wiseman-timelord/WiseRain/README.md

 - Possibly a stripped down version of CreditSight in its own panel, with use of additional plugins there will be input box.

 ## DESCRIPTION
 Here is the official Wiseman-Timelord RainMeter skin, it ain't nothing special, but there is one.
-This skin uses "PowershellRM", while it may not be necessary to be using this, it provides comprihensive future development potential.
-If looking for a blueprint to make an advanced custom rain-meter skin, the current version is a great starting place, with all of the basic requirements in place.
+This skin is a PowerShell focused skin, that utilizes "PowershellRM", while it may not be necessary to be using this, it provides comprihensive future development potential.
+If looking for a blueprint to make an advanced custom rain-meter skin based on powershell scripts, the current version is a great starting place, with all of the basic requirements in place.

 ### FEATURES
 - ** Dark Theme **: Designed for dark-themed desktops, where the background is dark-grey and the text is light-grey or white.